 2. It will choose the system files automatically, and you just need to select the new SSD as destination location.
 Then click “Next”.

 3. Here you can preview the result.
-“SSD Alignment” is recommended to guarantee the best SSD performance.
+Tick “SSD Alignment” as it can accelerate the target SSD and prolong its life span.
 "Sector by Sector Clone" is optionally to clone all sectors of system partition to SSD.
 Then, click “Start Clone” to begin the cloning process.

 After cloning, you still need to do the following two closing tasks, namely boot from the cloned SSD and reformat HDD to store data.
 The previous task is to ensure you can boot your computer from it while the latter one is to expand the space for data storage.